luisschwab/koerier/README.md

 Then the caller extracts the `pr` field and pays the invoice normally.

+> [!NOTE]
+> Currently, the username field is a catch-all: any username is valid.
+> If you'd like the ability to define a set of valid usernames, open an issue and I'll address it.

 ## Sequence Diagram

 This is the sequence diagram for the entire workflow, in accordance with [LUD06](https://github.com/lnurl/luds/blob/luds/06.md):